mshalam/Technical-Interview-Prep/algorithms/breadth-first.md

 ### RE

-- This differs from the traversal we worked on in junior phase in that each node may have any number of children
+- This differs from BST traversal in that each node may have any number of children

 - You may need to remind your interviewee of what the different types of traversal mean